webix-hub/docs/data/api/refs/ui.baselayout.md

 <div class='h2'>Methods</div>

 {{api
-- api/ui.baselayout_addview.md - add new view to layout-like component
+- api/ui.baselayout_addview.md - adds a new view to a layout-like component
 - api/link/ui.baselayout_adjust.md - adjusts the component to the size of the parent HTML container
 - api/link/ui.baselayout_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.baselayout_bind.md - binds components